 Can Guinea Pigs Have Orange Bell Peppers Every Day?

-As we’ve already said guinea pigs can eat orange bell peppers and they are beneficial for their overall health, but can guinea pigs have orange peppers daily in their diet?
-Guinea pigs shouldn’t eat orange peppers every day and it is recommended that you feed your guinea pigs with orange peppers only 2 or 3 times a week.
+Guinea pigs shouldn’t eat orange peppers every day.
+It is recommended that you feed your guinea pigs with orange peppers only 2 or 3 times a week.

 Although many owners feed their guinea pigs with orange peppers almost daily, we don’t recommend that.
 There are many other fruits and vegetables that you can give to your guinea pigs.
 Just like humans, guinea pigs shouldn’t eat the same food every day, except hay and water.